Why TPG’s James Coulter just said no to Juul

-TPG Capital, one of the largest private equity firms in the world, boasts a portfolio replete with tech giants like Uber and Airbnb.
+TPG, one of the largest private equity firms in the world, boasts a portfolio replete with tech giants like Uber and Airbnb.
 But after mulling over the opportunity to invest in Juul, it passed.

 “For all its growth, it just felt wrong to us,” said James Coulter, TPG’s cofounder and CEO, during a session at the Fast Company Impact Council meeting in New York this morning.